-There are swordsmiths which specialize in a specific area, some create better feders, others create better rapiers.
-To be honest, brand (swordsmith) and experience in the making the HEMA equipment matter a lot.
+There are swordsmiths who specialize in a specific area, some create better feders, others create better rapiers.
+To be honest, brand (swordsmith) and experience in making HEMA equipment matter a lot.
 Even if you’re a total beginner, buying your first HEMA sword is crucial.

-How many times in your life happened that you bought a cheaper product, just to realize in next few days or months, that it’d be much smarter if you spent few additional bucks and got a lot better product in the first place?
+How many times in your life have you bought a cheaper product, just to realize in the next few days or months, that it’d be much smarter if you had spent a bit more and got a lot better product in the first place?

-Quality HEMA sword will last you for years, be safe for fencing, and help you become a better fencer.
+Quality HEMA swords will last you for years, be safe for fencing, and help you become a better fencer.